 - improve choices and life-chances for our children long-term.
 We want our children to have the best possible choices at post 16.
 We know from the Effective Pre-school, Primary and Secondary Education (EPPE) Project that the quality of pre-school education has a strong link to academic attainment at GSCE (and beyond), pro-social behaviour and higher earnings.
 Early Years education is very important to society.

 - provide children with the opportunity to consolidate their new learning; to use and apply it to make connections to previous learning to help them develop a broad and deep understanding of their world.

 - As a Nursery and Infant school, we are passionate about the learning journey and development of young children.
 Our curriculum is designed to meet the needs of our young children to provide them with rich experiences unlikely to be found in the home, develop a love of learning and acquire a strong set of basic skills to enable them to access Key Stage 2 learning.
 Our children benefit from a curriculum that covers the full National Curriculum in Key Stage 1 with a strong focus on communication, reading, writing and maths.

 - Our leaders and teachers have much expertise at managing the balance between learning through play and teaching of discreet skills and knowledge in order to enable children to achieve the Expected Standard at the end of Key Stage 1 in order for them to be exceptionally well-prepared for their next phase of learning.

-- Carefully plan activities that are designed to meet the learning needs of our children most efficiently
+- Teachers and Leaders carefully plan activities that are designed to meet the learning needs of our children most efficiently.

-- Teachers spend time on developing subject expertise to enable clear and confident teaching which enables children to understand key concepts which are revisited in different ways to develop and deepen understanding.
+- Our teachers love learning themselves!
+They spend time on understanding how children learn and developing strong subject expertise to deliver clear and confident teaching, which enables children to understand key concepts which are revisited in different ways to develop and deepen understanding.